 Exceptional Needs :

-If a recipient of a social welfare payment has exceptional heating costs due to ill health, infirmity or a medical condition which he/she is unable to meet out of household income, they can apply for a Heating Supplement.
+If a recipient of a social welfare payment has exceptional heating costs due to ill health, infirmity or a medical condition that he/she is unable to meet out of household income, they can apply for a Heating Supplement.
 You must be living alone or only with a dependent adult or dependent children and satisfy a means test.

 Decisions on applications for a Heating Supplement are determined by local Community Welfare Service staff.